Opsydee/Data-Analysis/README.md

 # Data:
 Source Data: The dataset is a fictional retail analytics dataset designed for exploratory data analysis and machine learning projects.

-Data Acquisition: The dataset can be accessed from the repository or directly from the source.

 Data Preprocessing: Data cleaning steps include handling missing values, correcting data types, and standardizing categorical variables to prepare for analysis.
 # Code Structure